 (Please note, I mention the printer, where you can purchase it, a quick breakdown of what kind of printer it is, based on the questions above, my thoughts on the printer, and then links to reputable community resources to get a 2nd or even 3rd opinion)

-- Monoprice Select Mini (Amazon) / Creality3D CR-7 (Gearbest) / Cocoon (Cocoon – AU) [1:Terrain, 2:Low, 3:Low, 4:Low, 5: FDM] : These style of printers are pre-built, small build volume, but inexpensive printers.
+- Monoprice Select Mini (Amazon) / Creality3D CR-7 (Gearbest) / Cocoon (Cocoon – AU) / Tevo Michelangelo (AliExpress)) [1:Terrain, 2:Low, 3:Low, 4:Low, 5: FDM] : These style of printers are pre-built, small build volume, but inexpensive printers.
 A lot of people have good things to say about these printers.
-(I believe the 3 listed above are rebrands of the same printer.)
-(JAT.MN, Makers Muse)
+This printers are all based on a similar cantilever principle.
+(JAT.MN, Makers Muse, Tevo Michelangelo Preview)

 - Tevo Tarantula (AliExpress – Official Store | Gearbest | Amazon) (Note: Amazon link is not cheapest) [1:Terrain, 2:Low, 3:Competent, 4:Medium+, 5: FDM] : This is the printer I use.
 I put together a guide on the printer that goes through what it takes to buy, build, upgrade, etc this printer… though, many of the links work for any i3 style printer.
 These printers use acrylic which works, but is not optimal.
 You can print most of the upgrades needed, or purchase aluminum or carbon fiber ones.
 This printer has a great basis to start from, giving you the ability to take a fairly mediocre printer into a very high quality printer.
 Up to this point, all of the terrain on the site was printed on my Tarantula.
 I think this is a great printer and there is a very large community to help with problems and upgrades.
 I think this printer has the best bang for the buck of the i3 printers especially the larger 280mm long bed.
 But, that does require a number of upgrades.